What can the ancient tattoos of two prehistoric mummies tell us?

 Tattoos are a statement of personal identity and cultural heritage.
-We associate them with our modern society, but the truth is that men and women have embraced body art for many thousands of years.
-Ancient tattoos have been discovered on mummies from many civilizations.
-However, there has been some argument among researchers about what the purpose and meaning of the tattoos were.
+We associate them with our modern society, but the truth is that the history of tattoos spans many thousands of years and various early civilizations.
+However, scholars are still uncertain about how early man perceived the body markings or why the got them.
 Here we take a look at the two oldest tattooed mummies in the world, Ötzi the Iceman and El Morro Man, to see what the experts have to say about the meaning of ancient tattoos.

 El Morro Man